Ecommerce components. Building an effective website

 With hundreds of new successful ecommerce sites popping up every day, for merchants and brands, it's getting harder to stand out from the crowd.
 People in the industry keep puzzling over the question of what exactly makes an online store prosperous.

+What are the key ecommerce components?
 Is good design and a fancy theme enough to get shoppers to engage more?
 Perhaps a migration to this new ecommerce platform will trigger an increase in sales?

 Apparently, when developing a selling ecommerce website, there are no magic pills.
 Each case demands a thorough research, or better yet, a consultancy with a reliable ecommerce agency.